bpwhelan/gsm-docs/docs/getting-started/windows.md

 ## Next Steps

-- Check out the [Guides](/docs/guides) section for help with specific features
 - Learn how to use [AI Features](/docs/guides/ai-features) for automatic translations
-- Fix [Incomplete Sentences](/docs/guides/incomplete-sentences) in your Anki cards
 - Visit [Troubleshooting](/docs/troubleshooting) if you encounter any issues

 ## Getting Help